yuliavydra/TEST1/README.md

   2. Pencil

   >m.
 Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider

   We used AWS as our Platform as Service (PaaS) provider.

-  >n.Developed automated unit tests for our code
+  >n.
+Developed automated unit tests for our code

   Junit was integrated with Maven to build and run the tests, see an example [here]().

-  >o.Continuous integration system, automated testing and continuous deployment Our team used a continuous integration pipeline to automate testing and deploy code as illustrated [here]().
+  >o.
+Continuous integration system, automated testing and continuous deployment

+  Our team used a continuous integration pipeline to automate testing and deploy code as illustrated [here]().
   [Code flow diagram]()
     1. Code is deployed to GitHub and a notification is sent to AWS code builder.